satyendraniranjan/ToDo/README.md

 ## Running the tests

-I have run 10 tests for this project.
 All test is inside of tests folder in webapp.
 Inside this there are two files test_models, test_views.
 ```
 C:\Users\esatnir\Videos\ToDo1\webapp\tests
 ```